MohamedSamir72/computer-vision/Object_Tracking_Counting_Cars/README.md

-Certainly!
-Here's a content template for your `readme.md` file based on the provided code:

 ---

-# Vehicle Detection Using OpenCV
+# Vehicle Tracking and Counting Using OpenCV

-This project demonstrates vehicle detection in a video using Python and OpenCV.
+This project demonstrates vehicle tracking and counting in a video using Python and OpenCV.
 The script processes each frame of a video, applies background subtraction, and identifies vehicles based on contours.

 ## Prerequisites